 India was aloof in our hard days: Suu Kyi

-As Prime Minister Manmohan Singh lauded Aung San Suu Kyi on Wednesday for "indomitable courage" during her struggle for democracy, the visiting opposition leader of Myanmar said she was saddened that India had drawn away from them during their "very difficult days".
+As Prime Minister Manmohan Singh on Wednesday lauded visiting Aung San Suu Kyi for her "indomitable courage" during her struggle for democracy, Myanmar's iconic opposition leader said she was saddened that India had drawn away from them during their "very difficult days".

 In impromptu remarks at the end of her speech at the Jawaharlal Nehru Memorial Lecture here, Suu Kyi said: "Since yesterday, I have heard two words, 'expectations' and 'disappointment', and I have thought about them very carefully."
 Expectations and disappointment, she said, are not something they should "indulge in".
 "I was saddened to see that we had drawn away from India, or India had drawn away from us during our very difficult days."

-As Myanmar proceeds on the path to democracy, Suu Kyi added, she hoped that the people of India would "stand by them" and "walk" with them.
+As Myanmar proceeds on the path towards democracy, Suu Kyi added, she hoped that the people of India would "stand by them" and "walk" with them.

 However, the Myanmar National League for Democracy leader clarified, she always had "faith in the lasting friendship between our two countries, faith in the lasting friendship between our two people".